 All of these areas require a coordinated effort to ensure that clinical trial measurement tools meet industry and FDA standards.
 All drug development companies will have an accepted way to measure the effectiveness of their drugs, and the most promising will go into clinical trials faster.

-Molecular biomarkers.
-We will develop a blood test that biopharmas can rely on to measure the effectiveness of their drugs in clinical trials.
+Circulating biomarkers.
+We strive to develop a blood test that biopharmas can rely on to measure the effectiveness of their drugs in clinical trials that are less invasive than a muscle biopsy.

 Imaging biomarkers.
 While promising as a way to measure whether a drug is working, magnetic resonance imaging (MRI) findings must be confirmed and proven to correlate with other measures such as strength and function.